 I use one.com who – like many others – offers a one-click install for the basic WordPress.
 Thus you don’t need to fetch it at WordPress.org and upload it.

 – style.css: Parent version is loaded first, then child version.
-Child styles that have same name as in the parent version, replace the parent style.
-In other words the child file can contain new styles and redefined styles.
+Child styles that have same name as in the parent version, replace the parent style (like virtual functions in OOP).
+In other words, the child file can contain new styles and redefined styles.

 – functions.php: Both child and parent version is loaded and used together.
 Child functions should have new names – name clash is bad.
 So you only add new functions.